jacksonfcs7400/Robotics-HKUST-2020-Tutorial/Advanced Tutorial 0 - Image Processing/ImageProcessing.md

 2. Analyse features and algorithms from a mathematical and physical perspective.
 3. Keep the program robust in order to tackle the worst cases possible.
 4. Tuning the physical properties of the car is allowed and remains essential for ensuring the car runs according to plan.
-5. As images are stored in the form of matrices, keep in mind the run time of your program during feature extraction or **path planning.**
+5. As images are stored in the form of matrices, keep in mind the run time of your program during feature extraction or **path planning**.

 ### Further Pondering

-- Applying convolution to the whole image is an processor-intensive task, and might produce a large amount of unnecessary information.
-How to extract only the needed information in your application?
+- Applying convolution to the whole image is a processor-intensive task and might produce a large amount of unnecessary information.
+How can we only extract the information needed?
-- Or even better, only produce the needed information?
-(This will be crucial in our application)
+- Or even better, only *produce* the information needed?
+(This will be crucial in our application.)